Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 Observations:

 - The random pattern is a view into the same data that has previously been shown in the scaling graphs.
 - random_d20 spends practically all time in the partition implementation and none in the small-sort.
+With `K == 20` which is significantly smaller than `N`, ipnsort performs significantly less work, compared to the random pattern.
 This leads to an overall shorter runtime.
-By virtue of picking a good median pivot, the partitions are relatively balanced leading to poor branch prediction in the branchy code.
+By virtue of picking a good median pivot, the partitions are relatively balanced, leading to poor branch prediction accuracy in the branchy code.
+The comparatively larger amount of time spent in the partition also exacerbates the difference between the partition implementations. lomuto_branchless_cyclic_opt is ~1.14x times faster than lomuto_branchless_cyclic, whereas for the random pattern it is only ~1.06x times faster.
 - The random_p5 pattern has the shortest runtime across the board.
 The 5% random values are distributed across the full `i32` range, which makes the zero statistically a very likely first pivot pick.
 The followup pivot pick in the right side recursion has high chance of only sampling zeros, which triggers equal partitioning of the zero values.
 Effectively filtering out 95% of the input and only having to perform full depth recursion for the remaining 2.5% on each side.
 - random_p5 and random_s95 perform as consequence of pivot selection, what is often referred to as a "skewed partition" where the majority of values are less-than or equal-or-greater-than the pivot.
-On average this means the branch direction predictor has to predict a branch inside the partition loop that is true or false ~97% of the time.
-This makes the branchy implementation competitive with the branchless ones in such scenarios, even outperforming lomuto_branchless.
+On average this means the branch direction predictor has to predict a branch inside the partition loop that is consistently true or false ~97% of the time.
+This makes the branchy implementation competitive with the branchless ones in such scenarios, even outperforming lomuto_branchless and hoare_block.
 - Zipfian distributions are sometime referred to as 80/20 distributions.
-Such distributions are significantly more common in real world data than fully random distributions. random_z1 shows a similar ranking among the tested implementations.
-The fastest implementation is ~3.45x than the slowest.
-Compared to ~3.16x for random.
-Which can be explained by the relatively higher percentage of runtime spent in the partition implementation and similarly poor branch prediction accuracy.
+Such distributions are significantly more common in real world data than fully random distributions. random_z1 shows a similar ranking among the tested implementations as the random pattern.
+The fastest implementation is ~3.45x faster than the slowest, compared to ~3.16x for random.
+This can be explained by the relatively higher percentage of runtime spent in the partition implementation and similarly poor branch prediction accuracy.

 The following graph compares two implementations against each other.
 This allows comparing multiple patterns at once while also visualizing their scaling behavior.

+### lomuto_branchless_cyclic_opt vs lomuto_branchless

 <img src="assets/zen3_patterns/lomuto_branchless_cyclic_opt-vs-lomuto_branchless.png" width=960 />